mirza-adil/ArcProgressView/README.md

 radial ticks, a faint full-sweep track, and an optional label/status pair around the value (e.g. a battery readout with an offline status).

-Inspired by [SemiCircleProgress](https://github.com/BlackFlagBin/SemiCircleProgress) (a classic View-based semicircle progress widget), rebuilt from scratch for Jetpack Compose with a different, segmented visual style.

 <img src="screenshots/demo.png" alt="ArcProgressView demo — plain and labeled gauge cards" width="360" />

 ## Features